Life As a Metal Pourer or Caster

 Those interested in being a Metal Pourer or Caster may also be interested in:

 - Farmworkers, Farm, Ranch, and Aquacultural Animals

 - Postal Service Mail Carriers

-Career changers with experience as a Metal Pourer or Caster sometimes find work in one of the following fields:
+Those who work as a Metal Pourer or Caster sometimes switch careers to one of these choices: